What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Miami’s art scene is just as vibrant and dynamic as its Latin-infused culture.

-From elegant galleries to famous street art, Miami has a range of options for those interested in exploring the city’s creative side.
+From elegant galleries to famous street art, there is a range of options for those interested in exploring the city’s creative side.

 The Wynwood Walls Art Center is a must-visit destination for art lovers, with its colorful murals and galleries showcasing contemporary and emerging artists.

-The Perez Art Museum Miami is another gem, featuring collections of modern and contemporary art from around the world, including pieces by local artists.
+Other gems are the Perez Art Museum Miami and the Vizcaya Museum & Gardens, the former featuring collections of modern and contemporary art from around the world, including pieces by local artists.

-However, the art scene in Miami is not confined to traditional spaces.
+However, the art scene in town is not confined to traditional spaces.

 The city is home to many public art installations, including the iconic LOVE sculpture in Collins Park and the Rainbow Bridge on Bayshore Drive.